 NURS 4115 Nursing in Adult Health Care II This senior-level nursing course continues to integrate nursing knowledge and skills mastered in the NURS 3115 course.
-The student will be expected to identify and incorporate health promotion interventions, understand more advanced disease processes, utilize diagnostic and laboratory testing resources, and implement nursing care specific to the patient population being served in the health care environment.
-The focus of this course will be centered on the elderly population.
-Special emphasis is placed on nursing students successfully applying critical reasoning skills both in the classroom and Prerequisite: NURS 3000, 3015, 3020, 3115, 3130 Corequisite: NURS 4130
+The student will be expected to identify and incorporate health promotion interventions, understand more advanced disease processes, utilize diagnostic and laboratory testing resources, and implement nursing care specific to the patient population being served in the health care

 NURS 4120 Nursing Leadership and Management.

 This course focuses on knowledge and skills relevant in leadership and management, quality improvement, patient safety, finance, and communication / collaboration with healthcare professionals in various clinical settings to promote high quality patient care.
 Topics such as leadership styles, skills and strategies; organizational structures, process of change, problemsolving, communication principles, conflict resolution, teamwork skills, delegation, supervision; CQI principles, benchmarking, processes, and monitoring; patient safety principles; risk management; ethical and legal issues; scope of practice and healthcare finance as it relates to budgets will serve as the foundation.
 Students will enhance their abilities to become participatory decision-makers, set priority; and manage and Prerequisite: 3015, 3140, 3115

 NURS 4200 Capstone for Nursing Practice.
 This course is a combined didactic and clinical practicum course to support the transition of the senior-level nursing student to a professional practice role.
 The didactic portion prepares the senior nursing student for the required comprehensive competency assessment, the National Council Licensure Examination for Registered Nurses (NCLEX-RN), and the role of the professional registered nurse.
-The didactic portion combined with the clinical integration portion of this course emphasizes effective communication, nursing assessment, diagnostic and laboratory interpretation, appropriate nursing interventions, patient and family education, critical reasoning skills, interdisciplinary teamwork, prioritization and delegation, and time management skills essential for the successful transition into professional practice.
-Successful completion of this course required the student to satisfactorily complete Prerequisite: All 3000-level NURS courses, NURS 4000, 4020, 4100, 4115, 4130 Prerequisite/Corequisite: NURS 4120, 4110
+The didactic portion combined with the clinical integration portion of this course emphasizes effective communication, nursing assessment, diagnostic and laboratory interpretation, appropriate